dbt-labs/docs.getdbt.com/website/docs/reference/commands/build.md

 - snapshot snapshots
 - seed seeds

-In DAG order, for selected resources or an entire project.
+In <Term id="dag" /> order, for selected resources or an entire project.

 ### Details